 This is no longer the case; about 15% of the pupil body are now applying to universities outside the UK.
 This will only increase in the years to come, given the enthusiasm among younger pupils to pursue a more international and global experience; 45% of our 15 year olds have declared an interest in going abroad for university.

-It’s no surprise that the Fulbright Commission reports over half a million unique visitors to their website each year; in the past five years, their USA College Day has doubled in attendance.
+It’s no surprise that the Fulbright Commission reports over a million visitors to their website each year; in the past five years, their USA College Day has tripled in attendance.
 Separately, the Fulbright Commission have partnered with a UK education charity, The Sutton Trust, on a programme to give bright state school students a taste of life at an American university.
-Now in its fourth year, the Sutton Trust US Programme is centred around a one-week summer school in the US, and to date has provided over 500 students with admissions support and guidance in the UK.
+Now in its fifth year, the Sutton Trust US Programme is centred around a one-week summer school in the US, and to date has provided over 600 students with the opportunity to attend a one-week summer school in the US, with introductory events, and application support in the UK before and after.
 It is an excellent initiative that will spread the word further and increase the attractive proposition of studying abroad.

 The logistics of the application process for the US universities have become easier with increased experience and with more American universities joining the Common Application system, which is their equivalent to UCAS.